chazlarson/brick-finder/README.md

 ```
 python brick-finder.py -i input.txt.sample
 ```
+Of course, you can replace `input.txt.sample` with the downloaded inventory file you are interested it.

 If the input file is a Bricklink Wanted List XML, you need to specify `-l True` to tell the script that the input file contains Bricklink color numbers.
 ```
 python brick-finder.py -i input.bricklink.xml.sample -l True